qlik-oss/core-website/docs/eula.md

     providing confidentiality, appropriate authentication and otherwise
     protect Qlik’s Intellectual Property Rights.

+    vii) use the Software for purposes of benchmarking, collecting and publishing performance data, or developing a product which is competitive with any Qlik product or services.

 2. Without limiting any of the foregoing, Licensee shall maintain an up to date written record of the location of its installation of the Software, and upon its request shall provide such record to Qlik.